K0stov/spatial-anomaly-english-translation/README.md

-# Spatial Anomaly
+# *Spatial Anomaly*
 Welcome to the page of an English translation of *[Spatial Anomaly](https://vk.com/spatial_anomaly)*, a mod for the *[S.T.A.L.K.E.R.](https://en.wikipedia.org/wiki/S.T.A.L.K.E.R.)* series!

-A list of all files with their detailed progress can be found below.
+A list of all files with detailed progress can be found below.

 ---
 - **[particles.xr](gamedata/particles.xr)**